 If you suffered from acne yourself you can share your own experiences and reassure your child that you got over it and that they will too.

-The most important thing you can do as a parent is be there for your child.
-Make sure that they know that they can come to you for advice or support when they need.
+The most important thing you can do as a parent is there for your child.
+Make sure that they know that they can come to you for advice or support when they need it.